stefanpejcic/dev.openpanel.com/docs/cli/domain.md

 opencli domain set srv7.openpanel.org
 ```

+`--debug` flag can be passed to dispaly verbose information as script is running.

 Note: If domain is not pointed to the server via A record and SSL can not be generated, then `http://IP` will be used instead of `https://DOMAIN`.

 Set IP address to be used instead of domain: